thanasisn/SDR_enhancement_LAP/article/article_doc.md

 one-minute observation.

-An example of CE identification for a selected day is given, in the Appendix (Figure), where the clear sky reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
-Similar, we provided an example plot of data for one year, where the relation of the GHI and clear sky reference is shown, along with the OIR intensity (Appendix Figure).
+An example of CE identification for a selected day is given, in the Figure, where the daily course of the clear sky reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
+In addition, we provide an example scatter plot between the measured and the modeled clear-sky irradiance for one year, where the CE and ECE events are clearly grouped above the threshold of irradiance (Figure).

 ![Figure 2.2: Example of cloud identification for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
 The